j0mj/JavaScript-Basics/README.md

 Object Literal

     let/const user = {
-        color: 'whatever' , //the comma is a NECESSITY to differentiate }
+        color: 'whatever' , //the comma is a NECESSITY to seperate key-value pairs }

+    Explanation

+        color = is the KEY, it can be any data type 'whatever' = is the VALUE

+Dot Notation

+        user.color

+    Explanation:
+        user = object
+        . = dot operator
+        color = property name